 Following is a summary of California regulations and department policies and procedures regarding media access and activities.
 The complete regulations are found in the California Code of Regulations, Title 15, Sections 3260 through 3261.7.
-Media policies are found in Article 13 of the Department Operations Manual.
+Media policies are found in Chapter 1, Article 13 of the Department Operations Manual.

-Authorized Release of Information
+Authorized release of information

-- Place of previous residence
+- County of last legal residence

-- Commitment information
+- Commitment offense

-- Facility assignments and behavior
+- Facility assignments and a general description of behavior

 - Sentencing and release actions.